erikhyrkas/snakes/training_data/llama-wiki-5.md

 **Geography**

-China is the third largest country in the world by land area.
+China is the third-largest country in the world by land area.
 It shares borders with 14 countries, including India, Pakistan, Afghanistan, and Russia.
 The country has a diverse geography, with mountains, rivers, deserts, and forests.

 **Capital City**